 Benchmarks are indexes used to gauge whether the financial product attains the environmental or social characteristics that it promotes.

-- Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
-No - How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

 Not applicable